A classic breakfast dish, hot dry noodles deliver exciting flavours, pleasant textures and are very easy to make!

 - Scallions, finely chopped

 - Put minced garlic into another small bowl.
-Once the water starts to boil, spoon out 2 tbsp of hot water and pour over the garlic.
+Once the water starts to boil, spoon out 2 tablespoon of hot water and pour over the garlic.
 Set aside.

 - Add alkaline noodles to the boiling water.
 Cook until they’re “Al dente” (just cooked and firm in the middle when bitten).